Namja Town

-Namjatown is a two-level theme park designed by Namco, the creators of the Pac-Man game.
+This two-level theme park was designed by Namco, the creators of the Pac-Man game.
 Upon entering, you feel very much like you are walking within an imaginary, animated world based upon the narrow streets of Japan.
+Food is a major theme here: Namja Town is filled with eateries.

 The second floor hosts “Namja Gyoza Stadium,” where perhaps even more interesting than the wide variety of dumpling choices is the variety of seating areas in which to eat them: tables and chairs are creatively set up in every nook and cranny from tiny alleyways, tatami rooms, locker rooms…all within the winding, twisty, “animated” streets.
 The second floor also houses “Suburb Town,” a pretend ghost town that is a bit dark but not too frightening for youngsters.

-Namja Dessert” was where we had set our sights, and it proved true to its name: ice cream, ice cream, ice cream…in fabulous combinations!
+Namja Dessert” on the 3rd floor was where we had set our sights, and it proved true to its name: ice cream, ice cream, ice cream…in fabulous combinations!
 We tried the Turkish soft ice cream creation from the Dondurna Café, and I say creation because our dessert was a work of art.
 The soft sticky cream was molded and stretched in a silver vat, then dipped into a fountain of flowing chocolate before being topped with sprinkles.
 The ice cream “master” then twirled the ice cream cone on a long wooden handle before presenting it to my very surprised daughter.
 We felt we had watched a magic show, and then had a huge treat to share…all for 400 yen!
 The 3rd floor is also home to “Dessert Land,” full of crepes pancakes, and all things sweet, plus a carousel with unique unpainted wooden horses.

 After we’d had our fill of ice cream and exploration, we proceeded to find our way out of Namja Town, which was no easy feat in the dimly lit alleyways, but we always kept the green exit sign in sight.
 I know we will return with the rest of the family and their friends- we saw many Japanese High School students enjoying themselves, so Namja Town looks to be a sure hit with teens.
 Plus, we have so much more food to try…gyoza, burgers, cakes, and every flavor of ice cream you can imagine.